ayoayco/McFly/templates/basic/README.md

 # McFly Starter Project

-**McFly** is a no-framework framework that assists in leveraging the web platform
+**McFly** is a no-framework framework that assists in leveraging the web platform.

 ```
 npm create mcfly@latest